sandeepmaxpayne/Pokemongo-Poke-Desk/policy/privacy_policy.md

 Third parties that support the app Services by serving contextual advertisements or providing services, such as maintaining and analyzing the functioning of the App Services, assisting in network communications, stability of the App Services, hosting, content delivery, and authentication may also use these technologies to collect similar information; their collection and use of such information only is to support the internal operations of the App Services.

+This app (including all APIs, SDKs, andads) complies with all applicable laws and regulations relating to children, such as the US Children's Online Privacy Protection Act COPPA, and the EU General Data Protection Regulation GDPR

-3. SECURITY
+4. SECURITY

 The app uses commercially reasonable administrative, technical, personnel and physical measures to safeguard information in its possession against loss, theft and unauthorized use, disclosure or modification.
 Please be aware that, despite our best efforts, no security measures are perfect or impenetrable.

-4. OTHER IMPORTANT INFORMATION
+5. OTHER IMPORTANT INFORMATION

 Updates to Privacy Policy.
 From time to time, we may change this privacy policy to accommodate new technologies, industry practices, regulatory requirements or for other purposes.
 We will provide notice to you if these changes are material and, where required by applicable law, we will obtain your consent.
 Notice may be by email to you at the last email address you provided us, by posting notice of such changes on our sites and applications, or by other means, consistent with applicable law.

 Location of Data.
 This particular App Services are hosted in and managed from the INDIA.

-5. PARENTAL RIGHTS
+6. PARENTAL RIGHTS

 In this app event we do not collect any registration information from children, If by any mean this collects data then the parents with the ability to access the information collected from their children shall be notified immedaitely and on a strict order.

-6. CONTACT US
+7. CONTACT US

 If you have additional questions regarding this privacy policy, please contact us at: